eProsima/foonathan_memory_vendor/QUALITY_DECLARATION.md

 ### Feature Documentation [3.i]

 `foonathan_memory_vendor` is a vendor package and doesn't provide features of its own.
-Therefore, this package does require feature documentation.
+Therefore, this package does not require feature documentation.

 ### Public API Documentation [3.ii]